thatwhocode/fastapi_crud_opreations/README.md

 ## Project description and main idea
 **That`s a  RESTful API for Fish&Location Management**

-It`s a fully functional RESTful API, created to manage data about fishes and their location.Originnally created as a part of future social project for fishermans.
-It show`s modern techniques to backend developing, usign asycn technologies and conterization
+Its a fully functional RESTful API, created to manage data about fishes and their location.Originnally created as a part of future social project for fishermans.
+It shows modern techniques to backend developing, usign async technologies and contenerization

 API release full CRUD(Create, Read, Update, Delete) fucntional

-##Key technologies
+## Key technologies

  - **FastAPI** - highly productive Python web framework
  - **PosgreSQL** safe database to store a lot of data in future